programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 ### Which Method Should I Choose?

 Deciding which of these methods to use is dependent on:

 1. Your comfort and skill level with navigating the command line and using [Command Line Interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface) tools
 2. Your comfort and skill level with editing JSON files
-3. The amount of images you have to process
+3. The volume of images you have to process
 4. Whether you have particular specifications for how the images process and display

 Method 1 may be best for those with limited/no coding knowledge, limited/no command-line knowledge, and/or those looking for a quick, simple IIIF-compliant solution.
 Method 1 does not allow for deep zooming or image manipulation (such as rotation and displaying fragments), and is not suited for displaying large, high-quality image files.

 Method 2 may be best for those with limited experience using the command line interface or manipulating JSON files, since the tool it uses has a visual editor that allows you to upload, process, and retrieve images and manifests without any programming skills.
 Method 2 may also be good for those who do not have particular specifications in terms of quality or the number of image tiles produced, as the tool it uses does not allow for these specifications.
 Method 2 is also good for those who would like basic deep-zooming for their images.

 Method 3 may be best for those with moderate knowledge of the command line and who have experience editing JSON files.
-Method 3 may also be good for those who have particular specifications in mind for their images to meet, as the CLI tool used in this method allows for a series of arguments that can enable highly-controlled resulting images.
-Method 3 may also be good for those looking to batch edit many images at once.
+Method 3 may also be good for those who have particular specifications for their images, as the CLI tool used in this method allows for a series of arguments that can enable highly-controlled resulting images.
+Method 3 may also be good for batch editing many images at once.
 If you have never used the command line before, take a look at Ian Milligan and James Baker's [Introduction to the Bash Command Line lesson](https://programminghistorian.org/en/lessons/intro-to-bash) before you begin.

 Note that time is not included as a factor for consideration, as all of these methods entail significant processing time.